The return analytics Shopify doesn't give you (and why they matter)

 Without this, you're tuning your fraud detection by intuition.
 With signal effectiveness analytics, you tune it by data.

-What you need: Signal leaderboard ranked by predictive accuracy, co-occurrence heatmaps, dormant signal alerts, and automatic tuning recommendations.
+What you need: signal leaderboard ranked by predictive accuracy, co-occurrence heatmaps, dormant signal alerts, automatic tuning recommendations.

 5. Refund method trends

 How a return is resolved matters as much as whether it was flagged.
-A return resolved with a full cash refund is revenue lost.
-A return resolved with store credit is revenue retained (the customer must spend it back).
-An exchange is even better — you keep the sale and recycle inventory.
+A cash refund is revenue lost.
+Store credit is revenue retained (the customer has to spend it back).
+An exchange is even better.
+You keep the sale and recycle the inventory.

 Tracking refund method distribution over time tells you whether your fraud detection is actually shifting outcomes, not just flagging more returns.

-What you need: Refund method breakdown (cash / credit / exchange) per risk tier, trending over time, and correlation with fraud signal triggers.
+What you need: refund method breakdown (cash / credit / exchange) per risk tier, trending over time, correlation with fraud signal triggers.

 What return management apps offer (and what they don't)

-Loop, AfterShip, and ReturnGO focus on managing the return flow — branded portals, label generation, exchange workflows.
+Loop, AfterShip, and ReturnGO focus on managing the return flow.
+Branded portals, label generation, exchange workflows.
 They're good at what they do.
-But their analytics are focused on operational metrics:
+But their analytics are operational:

 - How many returns were processed